NicodemusGurion/nicodemusgurion.github.io/_posts/2023-04-04-Evidence for an early gospel - Simon of Cyrene.md

 ---
-Title: Evidence for an early gospel - Simon of Cyrene
+title: Evidence for an early gospel - Simon of Cyrene
 tags: [Early dating, Gospels, Apologetics]
 ---